How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 Optional: Install Google Chrome Beta or Unstable Edition

 For some users, the stable version of Google Chrome might not be enough.
 If you want a sneak peek at the upcoming features before they make their way to the stable version, you might want to install the beta version.
-However, be aware that the beta version may contain bugs as it’s a preview version still under testing.
+However, be aware that the beta version may contain bugs as it’s a preview version still being tested.

 To install the Google Chrome Beta build, run the following command: